-- a) Auxiliary heat (when installed) must be controlled in such a manner that it does not engage when the outdoor air temperature rises above 35°F, unless supplemental heating is required during a defrost cycle or when emergency heating is required during a refrigeration cycle failure. - b) Outdoor compressor should not be locked out unless gas backup is installed.
-Switchover temperature setting shall be 35 degrees or lower. - c) Compressor lockout should be set at 5 degrees or not enabled.
+- a.
+Compressor controls if a "low ambient temperature compressor cutout option" is installed, it must not cut out the compressor at temperatures above 5°F. - b.
+Auxilliary heat must be controlled in such a manner that it does not engage when the outdoor air temperature rises above 35°F, unless supplemental heating is required during a defrost cycle or when emergency heating is required during a refrigeration cycle failure.